wrick17/calendar-plugin/README.md

 ### Options:

-Type of each option followd by the description of each of the options...
+Type of each option followed by the description of each of the options...

 `date` - **[Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date)** / **String**
 > The date that you want to be the highlighted date when the plugin is loaded.